martin-eden/Embedded-InfraredCloner/Readme.md

   * Software

-    * If you just want to upload compiled code run `Upload.sh` in [`bin/`][bin]
+    * If you just want to upload compiled code run `Upload.sh` from [`bin/`][bin]
     * [GetLibs][GetLibs]
     * [Craft][Craft]

 ## Notes/details

 This is C++ program for ATmega328/P (Arduino Uno).

-It allows you to capture signal from infrared receiver.
-It allows you to play captured signal.
-And print it.
+It allows you to

+  [x] Capture signal from infrared receiver
+  [x] Play captured signal on infrared emitter
+  [x] Store/load signal in permanent memory (EEPROM) [x] Print signal in text format

 It is designed to capture infrared signal from consumer emitters, not to replace oscilloscope.

-Duration precision is 4 micro-seconds, data points capacity is 80.
+Duration **precision is 4** micro-seconds, data points **capacity is 80**.

+## Getting started

-To try, connect receiver to pin 8, emitter to pin 6 and upload code in hex file in `bin/`.
+To try, connect IR receiver to pin 8, IR emitter to pin 6 and run code upload script in `bin/Upload.sh`.
 Connect to serial port at 115200 baud.

-To modify, use `GetLibs` to get framework libraries and compile sketch.
+To modify, use `GetLibs` to get framework libraries and compile program.

 ## See also